rgrannell1/kea/README.md

 60.8
 ```

-R was an early language with anonymous, first-class functions.
-They are a common part of the
-language, and are widely used with functions like `lapply` and `Filter`.
-Unfortunately R's function's
-definitions are verbose.
 Arrow-functions are terser than normal function expressions.

 ```splus
 # -- generate the pairs [[a, A], [b, B], ...]